X-mei/My-Malloc/README.md

 At that time my understanding of the standard malloc/free library is that it do not differ much from our implementation.
 That is, we all used a list sturcture to manage the memory, used some traversing algorithm to find the fitting block to assign.
 The only two difference that I could think of is the actual malloc uses `mmap` instead of `sbrk` when the size required exceed certain threshold and maybe some difference in how the thread-safe portion is implemented.
 But it turns out the difference is actually huge.

 #### __3.2 Basic design Goals__
-According to Doug Lea, the person who wrote this version of malloc/free.
+According to Doug Lea, the person who wrote the first version of dlmalloc.
 There are several goals to meet when designing a good memory management library:

 _1. Maximizing Compatibility:_